openstack-archive/tripleo-ipsec/README.md

   securely on the host where the playbook runs from, e.g. using Ansible Vault.
   One can generate this variable with the following command:
   `openssl rand -base64 48`
-* `overcloud_controller_identifier`: This identifies which nodes are controllers in the cluster and which aren't, and should be part of the hostname of the controller.
-Defaults to: 'controller'.
-It's highly recommended that there's a way to explicitly identify the nodes this way.
 * `ipsec_algorithm`: Defines the encryption algorithm to use in the phase2alg configuration option for the tunnels.
 Defaults to: `aes_gcm128-null`.
   The possible values should be checked in libreswan's documentation.
 * `ipsec_skip_firewall_rules`: Determines whether the role should skip or not the firewall rules.
 Defaults to: `false`.
-* `ipsec_install_legacy`: Determines whether the role should attempt to install or not the legacy tunnel options.
-Note that the legacy tunnels are not used if `enabled_networks` is provided as a variable; meaning that the role will rely on the TripleO dynamic inventory.
-Defaults to: `true`.
 * `ipsec_uninstall_tunnels`: Determines whether the role should remove the IPSEC tunnels that were previously set.
 Defaults to: `false`.
 * `ipsec_upgrade_tunnels`: Determines whether the role should upgrade the IPSEC tunnels that were previously set.
 This means it'll remove all the tunnels created in a previous run and replace them.
 Defaults to: `false`.
+* `ipsec_install_legacy`: Determines whether the role should attempt to install or not the legacy tunnel options.
+Note that the legacy tunnels are not used if `enabled_networks` is provided as a variable; meaning that the role will rely on the TripleO dynamic inventory.
+Defaults to: `true`.
+* `overcloud_controller_identifier`: This identifies which nodes are controllers in the cluster and which aren't, and should be part of the hostname of the controller.
+Defaults to: 'controller'.
+It's highly recommended that there's a way to explicitly identify the nodes this way.
+  Note that this is only used in the legacy setup.

 Example Playbook
 ----------------